haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-DNA-basic/index.md

 ### Using this tutorial

-You should be able to go through this tutorial in about 1 hours.
+You should be able to go through this tutorial in about 1 hour.
-Basic knowledge on the principles and use of Linux command lines and HADDOCK is useful but not required.
 We will be using the HADDOCK 2.4 webserver [https://wenmr.science.uu.nl/haddock2.4/](https://wenmr.science.uu.nl/haddock2.4/) to perform the docking.

 ### Tutorial data set

 In this tutorial you will perform a protein-DNA docking using the bacteriophage 434 Cro repressor protein and the OR1 operator as an example case.
-All the tutorial data are made available as a tar.gz archive and can be downloaded at the [following link](https://surfdrive.surf.nl/files/index.php/s/taP8O6wuUc0SrwP/download).
+All the tutorial data are made available as a zip archive and can be downloaded at the [following link](https://surfdrive.surf.nl/files/index.php/s/BWhfEEAEHtmqa5a/download).

 ### Extract the archive